 The "Thin Man" referred to in the title of the Dashiell Hammett novel and William Powell-Myrna Loy screwball comedy-mystery film The Thin Man was actually a missing person that Nick Charles was retained to find, and turns out to be the victim of the murder Nick and Nora wind up solving.
 For some reason, audiences started associating "the Thin Man" with Nick Charles (note that Nick isn't thin at all in the book, while William Powell was quite thin indeed), and the Thin Man sequels pretty much gave in to this and became references to the erroneous "Nick Charles" = "Thin Man" equation.
 This is most obvious in the fifth movie in the series, The Thin Man Goes Home, in which Nick Charles returned to his boyhood home to visit his parents (and, of course, managed during that visit to get involved in a murder case).

 Apparently, deciding to make a sequel to Cube wasn't silly enough.
 They had to call the sequel Cube 2: Hypercube.
+Which is surprisingly a real geometric object, not something the creators just made up because it sounded cool, although that certainly factored into picking the title.
 The third movie was called Cube Zero.

 This happened to Jackie Chan films in the USA a lot, because they were originally released only on home video here, where they were underground cult favorites, but not part of mainstream culture.
 Then his film Rumble in the Bronx was released theatrically and became a hit, so many of his earlier films got re-released on video or finally given a theatrical release.
 However, several of his films were part of long-running series, the earlier films typically had cheap sets and special effects, were shot on poor-quality film stock, and/or were not originally written with worldwide release in mind, and so the studios and distributors didn't think American audiences would understand the Chinese cultural concepts.
 So the later films in those series, which had better production values and more universal appeal, got theatrical releases under new titles, with the earlier films re-released on home video... retitled as if they were follow-on sequels to the later films that got theatrically-released first here in the states.